Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/number.rst

 Limits
 ======

-Most *Number Buttons* has two types of "limits" imposed on them.
-The first of these is a "soft limit", this means that the property cannot surpassed the value of the "soft limit" without having to :kbd:`LMB` and input the value with the :kbd:`Numpad`.
+Most *Number Buttons* have two types of "limits" imposed on them.
+The first of these is a "soft limit", this means that the property cannot surpass the value of the "soft limit" without having to :kbd:`LMB` and input the value with the :kbd:`Numpad`.
 The second is the "hard limit", this is the value that cannot be surpassed even by :kbd:`LMB` and inputing a value.